cagefigter/windows-reg-tweaks/README.md

 Project History
 ------------

+- [x] 25.08.2015	Added some image creation tools which are able handle the registry tweaks
-- [x] 18.08.2015 initial upload and first release
+- [x] 18.08.2015	Initial upload and first release

-ToDo:
+ToDo
 ------------

 - [ ] Add new tweaks (high-prio)